Anne Flaherty, President

 Brozena is a lawyer who works on environmental policy issues in Washington, D.C.
 She is a member of both the State of Maryland and District of Columbia bars.

 Dailey, a writer and teacher, Pennsylvania Roster Artist and grantee, and recipient of the University of Scranton’s Joseph X. Brunner Prize for excellence in Foreign Languages, is a descendant of Irish coal miners.
 Howard Zinn described Dailey’s novel Mine Seed, a historical telling of the wage battle of Pennsylvania’s hard coal miners, as “something extraordinary in literature.”
 In January 2018, during Anthracite Mining Heritage Month, Dailey presented “1877, Scranton” at the University of Scranton’s discussion of four historic anthracite region labor strikes.

 Flaherty, a direct descendant of Kehoe, received a Masters in Library Science from the University of Maryland.
 Flaherty currently serves as assistant professor at the School of Information and Library Science at the University of North Carolina, Chapel Hill.

 A longtime labor and social activist, Foner served for more than two decades as union president for the Fur, Leather and Machine Workers Union.
-His passions include civil rights advocacy.
-A former columnist for Jewish Currents, Foner is the author of For Better or Verse.
+His passions included civil rights advocacy.
+A columnist for Jewish Currents, Foner was also the author of For Better or Verse.